quantum-fennec/adaptive-anderson/README.md

-#ADAPTIVE ANDERSON SOLVER
+# ADAPTIVE ANDERSON SOLVER

-This software package provides a fortran implementation of Adaptive Anderson Mixing - a modification of the well known Anderson algorithm for solving large non-linear root finding problems.
-This adaptive version automatically adjust the mixing parameter during iterations to achieve a better convergence.
+This software package provides a Fortran implementation of Adaptive Anderson Mixing - a modification of the well known Anderson algorithm for solving large non-linear root finding problems.
+This adaptive version automatically adjusts the mixing parameter during iterations to achieve a better convergence.

-For more informations about the package and its use, please read the paper in the doc directory.
-To make the program, modify Makefile.inc and run
+The Anderson algorithm is commonly used e.g. in the iterative search for a self-consistent charge density (or potential) whithin the DFT (density-functional theory) electronic structure calculations.
+For more information about the package and its use, consult the paper in the doc directory.

+To build the program, check/modify Makefile.inc and run

     make

-If the build suceeds, the library to be linked will appear in the lib subdirectory.
+If the build succeeds, the library to be linked will appear in the lib subdirectory.

 For Python programmers, a Cython wrapper for the package is included.
+It should be already compiled in-place by the above "make" command.
 Run

     make python

-to compile the wrapper inplace (will be placed in the src directory), or
+to compile the wrapper in-place (will be placed in the src directory), or

     make python_install

-to install the package.
-For the "editable installation" of the python package, i.e. the installation that uses the source directory, you can run
+to install the Python package.
+For the "editable installation" of the Python package, i.e. the installation that uses the source directory, run

     make python_editable_install

 ## Example Applications